anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   to employing a certificate enrollment protocol that uses an authenticated self-contained object for requesting the LDevID certificate.

   For transporting the certificate enrollment request and response messages, the   (D)TLS channel established between pledge and registrar is MANDATORY to use.
-To this end, the enrollment protocol, the pledge, and the registrar MUST support the usage of the existing channel for certificate enrollment.
+  To this end, the enrollment protocol, the pledge, and the registrar need to support the use of this existing channel for certificate enrollment.
-Due to this architecture, the pledge SHOULD NOT establish additional connections for certificate enrollment and the registrar MUST retain full control over the certificate enrollment traffic.
+  Due to this architecture, the pledge does not need to establish additional connections for certificate enrollment and the registrar retains full control over the certificate enrollment traffic.

 * Enrollment status telemetry: the final exchange of BRSKI step (5).